How a Fashion Search Engine Leverages Team Collaboration for Global Growth

 Every time we launch our website into a new market, we look into three main areas: the localization of the content for that particular market, the relevant supply for the users in that region, and finally, PR and Communications support.

-Focused on the content, the localization needs to be aligned with the brand guidelines we have globally and adapt them to the different languages.
+Focused on the content, localization needs to be aligned with the brand guidelines we have globally and adapt them to the different languages.
 Step by step, we are also adding content to drive more traffic to certain parts of the website.

-Your team works together with 14 freelance translators across timezones and borders.
+Your team works with 14 freelance translators across timezones and borders.
 How do you know that you have chosen the right translator?
 For example, to what extent does being a native speaker play a role in getting on the translation team?
 In what ways does Phrase facilitate their collaboration?

 When we hire translators, we look at different key aspects: being a native speaker, previous experience translating content related to fashion and creative content, as well as being able to work on a team, as our teams of two (sometimes three) translators per language not only translate but also proofread each others’ content.